Can the hungry get food at the food bank?

 How does Gleaners get food?

-Food donations come from Federal and State governments; major wholesale and retail food outlets including The Kroger Co., Marsh, Wal-Mart and others; and through food drives conducted by many groups.
+Food donations come from Federal and State governments; major wholesale and retail food outlets including The Kroger Co., Marsh, Wal-Mart and through food drives conducted by many groups.
 To learn how to start YOUR OWN food drive, click here.

 Does Gleaners buy food?

 Gleaners has been buying food for the youth programs for quite some time because of their special nutritional requirements.
 More recently, we've received specific gifts for senior food purchase.
-Gleaners does order some basic food items to help bridge the gap for pantries and other people-feeding agencies.
+Gleaners does order some basic food items to help bridge the gap for pantries and other agencies.

 Does Gleaners sell food?